Scams

 Contact NT Consumer Affairs on telephone 08 8999 1999 or 1800 019 319 or email consumer@nt.gov.au

-Like and follow Northern Territory Consumer Affairs on Facebook for the latest warnings and information on scams and other consumer information.
+Like and follow us on Facebook and on Instagram for the latest warnings and information about scams and other consumer and rental information.

 Last Updated: